Exponential distance relation (aka Titius-Bode rule) in extra solar planetary systems: Discussion and conclusions

-Finally we compared the TB rule with two of its major competitors, namely the Harmonic Resonances (HR) method, and the polynomial fitting.
+Finally, in Sections V and VI we compared the TB rule with two of its major competitors, namely the Harmonic Resonances (HR) method (see e.g. Aschwanden 2018), and the polynomial fitting (see e.g. Laskar 2000).
 In both cases, although for different reasons, the TB rule, an exponential relation, emerges as the most ``economical'' (in terms of free parameters) and best fitting law for the description of the spacing among planetary orbits.

-In conclusion, we believe that our study contributes to definitively lift the TB rule out of the bag of conjectures and dubious numerical coincidences, and gives to the rule the status of a corroborated phenomenological law.
-Perhaps a bit like what the studies of Fraunhofer and Balmer did for the atomic spectra along the nineteenth century.
+In conclusion, we believe that our study contributes to definitively lift the TB rule out of the bag of conjectures and dubious numerical coincidences, and gives to the rule the status of a corroborated physical phenomenological law.
+Perhaps a bit like what the studies of Fraunhofer and Balmer did for the atomic spectra along the nineteenth century (for potential connections of TBR with atomic physics see Caswell (1929); Albeverio et al. (1983); Agnese et al. (1997); Scardigli (2007); Batygin (2018)).
 The theoretical interpretations and explanations of such an empirical law still remain a much debated matter of the present-day research.